Back to questions

 Subsequently, we obtain the total time spent on sending and opening snaps using conditional statements for each activity type ('send' and 'open') and also find the total time spent.

-Here's how the output looks like:
+Here's what the output looks like:

 Then, we convert the query into a CTE called and using the formula below, we calculate the percentages of the time spent sending and opening snaps.